 When you decide to build machine learning models, you will likely come across challenges where your model might fail to perform.
-One of the initial challenges can occur during the training of your dataset.
-This is where the concepts of overfitting and underfitting become important for your understanding.
+One of the initial challenges can occur during the training phase on your dataset.
+This is where the concepts of overfitting and underfitting in machine learning become important for your understanding.
 These issues should be understood to come up with solid and transferable models that can push practical applications.
-Through advanced examples and explanations, you will learn about the causes, differences, and solutions of overfitting and underfitting.
+In this overfitting vs underfitting guide, through advanced examples and explanations, you will learn about the causes, differences, and solutions to overfitting and underfitting in machine learning.
 Additionally, you will gain practical code examples to enhance your coding skills.
-Regardless of whether you are a novice or are developing yourself as a data scientist, the blog will assist you in creating smarter models with better predictive abilities.
+Whether you’re a novice or an aspiring data scientist, the blog will assist you in creating smarter models with better predictive abilities.

 Table of Contents: